elderfd/flappy_bird_pygame_tutorial/TUTORIAL.md

 The tutorial was written with Python 3 in mind and tested against that, but should largely work for Python 2 as well.

+The parameter values for the game (e.g. the size of the gap between pipes, how fast the bird moves...) have not been extensively tested.
+The game may be frustratingly difficult, feel free to play with these values as you go.

 # This tutorial
 This tutorial will attempt to walk you through the production of a simple version of Flappy Bird.
 Don't feel like you have to stick to the tutorial completely as you go, make the game your own!